goerz/cookiecutter-pypackage/README.md

 *   Review the classifiers in `setup.py`.
 The full list of PyPI classifiers can be found [here](https://pypi.python.org/pypi?:action=list_classifiers).

+*   If you are using [pre-commit](https://pre-commit.com), review the `.pre-commit-config.yaml` file, especially for whether you will want to use more recent `rev`s for third-party hooks.

 *   If the package should be registered on PyPI, upload it.
 You can do this with `make release`.
-It is *strongly* recommended that you first try `make test-release` to upload the package to `test.pypi.org`.

-*   Make sure to tag releases on Github
+*   Make sure to tag releases on Github (using a leading `v` in the tag name, e.g. `v0.1.0`)